-If the table has one or more global secondary indexes (GSIs), loop over these GSIs and add their provisioned capacity values to your variables as well.
+- If the table has one or more global secondary indexes (GSIs), loop over these GSIs and add their provisioned capacity values to your variables as well.

-- Report the account limits for that Region returned by
+- Report the account quotas for that Region returned by

 DescribeLimits, along with the total current provisioned capacity levels you have calculated.

-This will let you see whether you are getting close to your account-level limits.
+This will let you see whether you are getting close to your account-level quotas.

-The per-table limits apply only when you are creating a new table.
+The per-table quotas apply only when you are creating a new table.
 They restrict the sum of the provisioned capacity of the new table itself and all its global secondary indexes.

-For existing tables and their GSIs, DynamoDB doesn't let you increase provisioned capacity extremely rapidly.
-But the only upper limit that applies is that the aggregate provisioned capacity over all your tables and GSIs cannot exceed either of the per-account limits.
+For existing tables and their GSIs, DynamoDB doesn't let you increase provisioned capacity extremely rapidly, but the only quota that applies is that the aggregate provisioned capacity over all your tables and GSIs cannot exceed either of the per-account quotas.

 should only be called periodically.
 You can expect throttling errors if you call it more than once in a minute.